 After returning to Texas, Nathan worked as a librarian and manual laborer before finding a job as an experimental archaeological instructor at a remote desert field school, where he instructed students of all ages in primitive technology and optimal foraging theory.
 He also had access to a large ranch and began subsisting for weeks at a time exclusively on wild game that he hunted and trapped.
 In between teaching seasons, he traveled from Alaska to the Amazon to test the foraging potential of a diverse number of bioregions and served as a consultant and trainer for prominent internationally televised survival programs.

 He continued to contemplate the interplay between language and society and conducted extensive personal research in the fields of memetics, neurolinguistics, neuromorphic computing, paleoanthropology, primatology and comparative ethology.

 From the beginning, Nathan was driven by an overwhelming desire to live by hunting and foraging.
 He initially looked for an existing community of radical subsistence hunters, but found none who were truly living the life that he wanted.
 He also soon realized that to inspire others, he would have to first take the plunge and immerse himself in the life that many only dreamed and wrote about.
-After losing work due to the recession, he fulfilled his life-long goal of personally living off the land and is now a full-time subsistence hunter, trapper, forager and artisanal commercial fisherman.
+After losing work due to the recession, he fulfilled his life-long goal of personally living off the land as a subsistence hunter, trapper, forager and artisanal commercial fisherman.
 He largely disappeared from the public view for 7 years but now feels that the time has come to renew his search for family.